Koba Nakopia: As Bolnisi Majoritarian

 During the 2008 parliamentary election, Koba Nakopia was nominated by President Mikheil Saakashvili's United National Movement (UNM) to run in the Bolnisi Majoritarian District, replacing incumbent Sophio Lartsuliani who had previously announced her intention to run for reelection.
 He would easily win in the first round with 83% of the vote and became one of Saakashvili's closest confidants, while he remained heavily involved in the private sector.
-According to Transparency International, he used his influence in the government to push for environmental deregulation beneficial to his mining interests.
-In 2014, prosecutors investigating alleged abuse of power by President Saakashvili would list close to 89,000 GEL in state expenditures for Nakopia's travels abroad as an MP, more than any other member of Parliament.
 He was awarded the Order of Excellence in 2010 for "patriotism and the introduction of new standards in Georgian business".
-During the 2008 Russo-Georgian War, he was one of several government officials to leave the country shortly after the beginning of the war.

-Nakopia was nominated for reelection in Bolnisi during the 2012 parliamentary election, facing Georgian Dream's Darejan Ckhetiani in a close campaign that saw Speaker Davit Bakradze stump for him in Bolnisi, while civil society organizations accused the Bolnisi Municipality of using administrative resources to help him.
+Nakopia was nominated for reelection in Bolnisi during the 2012 parliamentary election, facing Georgian Dream's Darejan Ckhetiani in a close campaign that saw Speaker Davit Bakradze stump for him in Bolnisi.
 He won with close to 68% of the vote in the first round, although UNM lost nationwide, making him an opposition leader.
-A report by media agency Netgazeti revealed in 2016 that Nakopia had been one of the least active members of Parliament, not voting a single time since 2013 and missing key bills, including the 2014 Anti-Discrimination Act and that same year's ratification of the EU-Georgia Association Agreement, despite his pledge to back all pro-European integration documents.

-Third and fourth terms as MP

-In the 2016 parliamentary election, Koba Nakopia was nominated by UNM to run in another constituency, the Senaki Majoritarian District, where he faced Gaeorgian Dream's Irakli Beraia, a State Security Service official.
-He won 30.7% of the vote in the first round and lost in the runoff to Beraia with only 24.7%.
-He nonetheless won a seat in Parliament by being in 16th position on the party's electoral list.
-In January 2017, he was one of six UNM MPs that opted to remain in the party after a major split caused a majority of the party's elected officials to create the European Georgia party.
-At the time of the split, a Ukrainian website unveiled an alleged audio recording of Nakopia and Mikheil Saakashvili, in which the latter discussed plans to discredit those party leaders that left through a woman called "Eliso", whom Nakopia had to pay 4,000 USD.
-The authenticity of the recording has not been confirmed.